thinkcompany/think_dev-standards/content/javascript/general-authoring/index.md

 const $email = $("#email");
 ```

 If you must reference this, avoid using an alias.
-Alisases to this are very bug prone.
+Aliases to this are very bug prone.

 ```javascript